ribosomeprofiling/ribo_manuscript_supplemental/README.md

 __Cell Line:__ Human lymphoblastoid cell lines.
 See also [https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE65912](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE65912)

 __Notes:__ A single ribo file can contain 50 experiments with a file of size of ~110 MB.
-Due to file size limitations, we can only provide ribo files for the individual experiments as the merged ribo files exceed this limit.
+Due to GitHub file size limitations, in this repository, we can only store ribo files for the individual experiments as the merged ribo files exceed GitHub size limit.
+Note that, for actual usage, there is no limit on the size of a ribo file.
-To generate the combined ribo file, you can combine these ribo files.
+To generate the combined ribo file, you can merge these ribo files using RiboPy.
 For example:

 ```
 cd cenik_et_al
-experiments=\`ls experiments/*ribo`
+experiments=`ls experiments/*ribo`
 ribopy merge all.ribo $experiments
 ```